backsapce/yuidoc2md/README.md

 > npm install -g yuidoc2md

+#Note:
-#Note:It is  exanclly a  ugliy version.this will be improved in next version,also will add windows os suport.
+> It is  exanclly a  ugliy version.this will be improved in next version,also will add windows os suport.you can watch it but please don't use it.

 #dependencies